The best cheap Chromebooks that are actually in stock right now

 - View All 38 Articles In This Series

-Laptops have been in short supply over the past few weeks, as the ongoing coronavirus lockdowns have kept many of us stuck at home.
-This is even true for Chromebooks, as many of the best and most popular options are out of stock or only available from a handful of stores.
+More people are working from home now than ever before, and that means laptops are in short supply.
+Popular models have been going in and out of stock for weeks, and Chromebooks have especially been difficult to find.
 That's why we've decided to highlight some of the best Chromebooks around $200-300 with decent hardware, a long support life, and general not-absolute-terribleness.

 All of the models we've selected come enough horsepower to handle at least a few Chrome tabs and applications running at once, and most of them have large 14/15-inch screens.
-We have a dedicated guide for the best Chromebooks overall, but this list is solely focused on budget options with large screens that are actually in stock.
+We have a dedicated guide for the best Chromebooks overall, but this list is solely focused on budget options with large screens that are actually in stock right now.

 Samsung Chromebook 4+: $300